Phoebus (songwriter): Discography

 (*) Phoebus composed only some tracks and not the whole album.

 (**) In 1994, Phoebus composed the song "Pes Mou Ti Sou Kanei" for the album "Fovamai Mi Fygeis" of Aggelos Dionysiou.
 According to the album's credits, the composer of the song seems to be Mirto Nikolopoulou.
 In fact, the real composer is Phoebus.

 (***) The song "Opa Opa" was composed by Giorgos Alkaios and not by Phoebus.
 This song was originally performed by the Greek singer, Notis Sfakianakis in 1992.
 In 1999, a second, more beat version of "Opa Opa" was performed by the group Antique, which gave a rebirth to the song.
 The Despina Vandi version is the final one and features English lyrics for the first time.
 Although Phoebus is not the composer of the song, he was involved in the arrangements and the whole production.
 "Opa Opa" became an international hit.

-(****) In 2002, a compilation of four older and five new songs written by Phoebus was released by Heaven Music.
-The songs were performed by the Serbian pop singer Jelena Karleusa.

 20-year anniversary concert

 On 24 September 2012, a special 20-year anniversary special concert dedicated to Phoebus was held.
 The concert took place in the OAKA Stadium in Athens and featured the majority of the artists that have collaborated with Phoebus during the last 20 years.
 The artists that participated are: Despina Vandi, Katy Garbi, Angela Dimitriou, Thanos Kalliris, Panos Kalidis, Vasilis Karras, Elli Kokkinou, Dimitris Kokotas, Konstantina, Giorgos Mazonakis, Manto, Nino, Thanos Petrelis, Antonis Remos, Dionysis Shoinas and Tus.
 The show was directed by Fokas Evaggelinos.
 On 25 December 2012, the concert was broadcast for the first time by ANT1 Television and in late October 2013, its audio part was released in a 4-cd deluxe package by Spicy.